choojs/choo-website/content/reference/routing.md

    helps with debugging, and is often treated specially when deploying to production.
 3. We define our fallback route as `*`.
 The asterix symbol is pronounced "glob".
-Our glob route will now handle all routes that didn't anything.
+Our glob route will now handle all routes that didn't match anything.
 4. We mount the application on the DOM.
 If someone now clicks the link that's rendered in `/`, it will be handled by the fallback route.